mckennapsean/dissertation/content/07-reflect.md

 example, the different types of visual feedback, interaction techniques, and levels of control all correspond to decisions we had to make when designing a story on one or both of these levels.
 With this mapping to decisions, we identified a limitation to the project.
-Specifically, the exploratory and crowdsourced studies investigated usability and reader-reported engagement to compare visual narrative flows.
-As a result of these studies, we established guidelines to utilize animation and visuals to increase engagement, implications for the _make_ and _deploy_ activities.
+Specifically, the crowdsourced study investigated reader-reported engagement and preference to compare visual narrative flows.
+As a result of this study, we established guidelines to utilize animation and visuals to increase engagement, implications for the _make_ and _deploy_ activities.
 While the design activity framework can describe these guidelines succinctly, the nested model extension [@Meyer] elucidates this limitation, since the stories could be viewed as stacks of blocks, and the user study guidelines were shown to be effective for only a single story rather than generalized across many different stories.

 On the other hand, we noted that we could reflect on how the design activity